 Everything about this video, from the spots to the song, screams grimey; except maybe Denim’s riding.

-There is no shortage of burly gaps and grinds, as we are used to from Denim as well.
+There is also no shortage of burly gaps and grinds that we are used to from Denim.

 One really awesome clip was when he used a couch’s armrests and a chair beside each other, kind of like a spine.

 5. Denim Cox in South Africa for BSD